Category: Education: Tax Breaks Related to School

 Education Credit - Form 8863

-There are two tax credits available to persons who pay expenses for higher (postsecondary) education.
+There are two tax credits available to individuals who pay expenses for higher (post-secondary) education.
 They are:

 - The American Opportunity Credit, and

 Can you claim more than one education credit this year?

 For each student, you can choose for any year only one of the credits.
 For example, if you choose to take the American Opportunity Credit for a child on your 2015 tax return, you cannot, for that same child, also claim the Lifetime Learning credit for 2015.

 If you are eligible to claim the American Opportunity Credit and you are also eligible to claim the Lifetime Learning Credit for the same student in the same year, you can choose to claim either credit, but not both. *Based on the information in your return, our program will recommend the better of the two education credits.